vigji/cainjb/pages/page_68.md

 `Out cascaded the darling young.
 It was no tragedy ; that was, no tragedy comparable with the fire here in the Latham Chapel in 1906.`
  Selby, North Yorkshire

-`Yet, I supposed, to wantonly look back like that buttered no parsnips.`
+`Yet, I supposed, to wantonly look back like that buttered no parsnips.`  "Fine words butter no parsnips"

-`Just like reverting to old tunes after they were damned and dead : how often had I not caught myself whistling Alexanders Ragtime Wedding Feast in my frugal bath.`
+`Just like reverting to old tunes after they were damned and dead : how often had I not caught myself whistling Alexanders Ragtime Wedding Feast in my frugal bath.` Alexander's Ragtime Band? [lyrics](http://www.ragpiano.com/lyrics/lyalex.htm)

 `I felt that Henry was about all I could hope to cope with, or with whom, if you like, I could hope to cope.`